ClaireLally8/Waggy-Box/README.md

 <h2 align=center id="testing"><strong>Testing</strong></h2>

-All information on testing can be found the in [TESTING.md](TESTING.md)
+All information on testing can be found in [TESTING.md](TESTING.md)

 <br>